• Skip to main content

 Inspired by one of my favorite bars, these Take 5 Cookies are packed full of chocolate, caramel, peanut butter, and pretzels.
 They're crispy on the outside and slightly chewy in the center.
 YUM!!

-A vertical overhead image of a plate of Take 5 Cookies with pretzels and chocolate chips.
+A plate full of Take 5 Cookies with pretzels, chocolate, peanut butter chips.

 The ingredient list: